 Like any marketing strategy, they come with their own set of challenges.
-One of the main problems with collecting video is that most people don’t know where to start.
-Additionally, they can be hard to collect on a large scale so that you have a rich curated collection of relevant buyer’s journey videos for prospective buyers to draw from.
+One of the main problems with producing video is that most people don’t know where to start.
+Additionally, they can be hard to produce on a large scale so that you have a rich curated collection of relevant buyer’s journey videos for prospective buyers to draw from.
 That’s where StoryTap comes in.
-We make it easy for you to collect user-generated story-first videos.
+We make it easy for you to produce user-generated story-first videos.

 Here are a few questions that you should be asking yourself when creating a user-generated video strategy.
 By figuring out these elements, you can create a strategy that will support your broader marketing efforts and most importantly, increase customer confidence and drive conversions.

 What are your goals for your user-generated video strategy?